mortar-works/mortar-website/src/site/use-cases/hoopd.md

 Hoop'd transforms large amounts of complex information, improving accessibility and enhancing the provision of local services.

-Whether for individual businesses or for large-scale partnerships Hoop'd delivers more tailored environments for information and its communication.
+Whether for individual businesses or for large-scale partnerships Hoop'd delivers more tailored environments for sharing information and more accessible and equitable formats for its communication.

 It does this by:

 - Organising information and automating the creation of accessible content
-- Safely and securely sharing information and implementing user-referal and caseworking systems
+- Safely and securely sharing information, evolving user-referal and caseworking systems
 - Applying intelligence and data-analysis to support the improvement of service provision
 - Developing bespoke products that support inclusion and engagement